BastienFaivre/minion-L2/README.md

 ### Layer 2 system (L2)

 - [Optimism](https://optimism.io/): Minion-L2 deploys one OP node per L1 node.
 The deployment was based on [this tutorial](https://stack.optimism.io/docs/build/getting-started/), but with some corrections, modifications and improvements.
 The OP nodes are made of an [OP-Geth](https://github.com/ethereum-optimism/op-geth) execution engine and an [Optimism](https://github.com/ethereum-optimism/optimism) rollup node.
 The first given host will be running the unique sequencer, as well as the unique batcher (`op-batcher`) and proposer (`op-proposer`).
 The execution clients are not peers of each other.
 The rollup nodes are peers of each other using [libp2p](https://libp2p.io/).
-- [Arbitrum](https://arbitrum.io/): Next planned release, not yet started.
+- [Arbitrum](https://arbitrum.io/): It was planned to be the next release, but due to a lack of time, it will not be.
+Feel free to implement it and open a PR; I would greatly appreciate it!

 Please refer to the usage section to see what are the customizable parameters for each L2 network.